lectroidmarc/rocket-tracker/README.md

 ##### The GPS Transmitter

-Transmission from the rocket to the ground is done via [XBee radio](http://www.digi.com/lp/xbee).
-The working prototype is based on a [Sparkfun Fio v3](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide) with an XBee radio attached and connected to an [Adafruit Ultimate GPS](https://learn.adafruit.com/adafruit-ultimate-gps).
+The GPS transmitter is a small microcontroller that connects to a GPS and some kind of [XBee radio](http://www.digi.com/lp/xbee).
+The micorcontroller parses the NMEA data from the GPS and transmits location data once per second over the radio.

-Transmissions are 9 byte packets made up of a status byte then 4 bytes for latitude and 4 bytes for longitude (each are 4 byte floats).
+Transmission packets are 9 byte packets made up of a status byte then 4 bytes for latitude and 4 bytes for longitude (each are 4 byte floats).

 ##### The Ground Station

-The ground station's job is to listen for location broadcasts on the XBee network and forward the location info -- as well as the transmitter's source address -- to a [Firebase](https://www.firebase.com/) based database.
+The ground station listens for location messages from the transmitters and then forwards their location to a [Firebase](https://www.firebase.com/) based database.

+If ZigBee radios are used, the ground station is also the network coordinator.

-The ground station code is a simple [NodeJS](https://nodejs.org/) app and can run on anything that can run Node and has a serial port to host an XBee radio.
-Currently the prototype is an [Intel Edison](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/edison.html).
+The ground station code itself is a simple [NodeJS](https://nodejs.org/) app and so can run on anything that can run NodeJS and has a serial port to talk to an XBee radio.
+And has internet access.

 ##### The Client App

 The client app in this case is a web app.
-Based on [Polymer](https://www.polymer-project.org/1.0/) and hosted on GitHub Pages, it connects to Firebase and displays the location data in near real time, allowing the user to open the rocket's location in a mapping app.
+Built using [Polymer](https://www.polymer-project.org/1.0/) it connects to Firebase and displays the location data in near real time and allows the user to open the rocket's location in a mapping app.

-##### Optional Relay Nodes
+##### Dumb Relays (optional)

-If ZigBee radios are used, optional relay nodes can be added to extend range or enhance coverage.
-These are simple ZigBee "routers" that have no other logic to them, just powered pre-configured radios.
+If using ZigBee radios, every GPS transmitter is already a "router" but dedicated routers could also be added to extend range or enhance coverage.
+These are simple ZigBee routers node that have no other logic to them, just powered pre-configured radios.

-### Configuration

-Configuration is done via config files.
-The transmitter code uses a `config.h` file and the ground station a `config.js` file.
-These are covered in more detail in each project.

-##### XBee Radio Setup
+### XBee Radio Setup

 Generally speaking the only thing that needs to be changed from a factory default XBee radio is that they need to be placed into [API Mode 2](http://knowledge.digi.com/articles/Knowledge_Base_Article/What-is-API-Application-Programming-Interface-Mode-and-how-does-it-work).
 Everything else can be handled in software.